How to Eat Well in a Processed Food World (Without Overthinking It)

 You know the type: the one who tries every juice cleanse and fat-free diet out there.
 As you can imagine, nothing worked well for me in the long run.

-I was constantly battling cravings, feeling deprived, and ultimately winding up right back where I started, if not worse.
+I was constantly thinking about food, even when I wasn’t hungry, feeling deprived, and ultimately winding up right back where I started, if not worse.

 It’s not always easy to prioritize good nutrition, especially when constantly bombarded with diet culture and unrealistic beauty standards.
 Good nutrition isn’t about perfection or restriction.
 It’s about finding what works for you and sticking with it.
 Not punishing yourself or jumping on every weird wellness trend because a stranger on TikTok said so.